Bin-Cao/caobin/_pages/about.md

 **CAO Bin 曹斌**

-is engaged in **AI4CM** computational materials research, specializing in crystal structure analysis and generation.
-He is keen to promote the unrestricted dissemination of knowledge and encourage **transparent and accessible** research.

-My research interests include Physics-Informed Machine Learning Algorithms, X-ray diffraction, Simulation, Refinement, and Crystallography.
-[Google Scholar Citations](https://scholar.google.com/citations?user=XXCuRdoAAAAJ&hl=zh-CN)
+I am engaged in AI4CM (AI for Computational Materials) research, focusing on crystallography and spectroscopy.
+My research primarily includes physics-based diffraction pattern simulation, machine learning representations in spectrum-based sequence models, and crystal-based graph structures.
+My main areas of study are:

++ Crystal structure representation for downstream property prediction and generation.
++ Spectrum representation for crystal structure and symmetry identification.

+In addition, I actively promote active learning applications in materials science by developing BGOlearn (Bayesian optimization package).
+I collaborate with experimental research teams and enhance the BGOlearn to advance the application of mature machine learning techniques in the materials community.

+I am passionate about open science and strongly advocate for the unrestricted dissemination of knowledge.
+To support this vision, I share all code from my research to ensure transparency and accessibility.

-I am currently studying at HKUST(GZ) under the supervision of Professor [Zhang Tong-yi](https://gbaaa.org.hk/en-us/article/67).
+Currently, I am pursuing my studies at HKUST(GZ) under the supervision of Professor [Zhang Tong-yi](https://gbaaa.org.hk/en-us/article/67).

 # 📝 Publications